Call4Cloud | MMP-C | Autopilot | Device Preparation

 6. Installing the Update for the Health tools Manually?

-When you have some time to spare and you need to install the Health tools because you need them and they are missing for some reason, you could open edge and browse to: Catalog.update.microsoft.com
+When you have some time to spare, and you need to install the Health tools because you need them and they are missing for some reason, you could open Edge and browse to: Catalog.update.microsoft.com

-On this website start searching for KB4023057
+On this Catalog Update website, start searching for KB4023057

 But where is my 21h1 version?
 I tried to download the latest to just see what happens…